NYC Travel Tips: 21 Things to Know Before Visiting New York

 READ ALSO: 1 Day NYC Itinerary & 2 Days NYC Itinerary

-No trip to NYC would be complete without visiting some of its most famous sights, like the Empire State Building, Top of the Rock, or the Statue of Liberty.
+No trip to New York would be complete without visiting some of its most famous sights, like the Empire State Building, Top of the Rock, or the Statue of Liberty.
 But once you start planning, you’ll quickly realize just how expensive this city is.
 Most museum tickets start around $25–30, and even the cheapest off-peak entry to observation decks will cost you at least $40–50 per person.

 TIP: Make a quick list of the main attractions you want to visit, then compare what each pass includes.
 Some passes are better for longer stays, while others are great if you’re visiting 2–3 sights in one day.